shubhamcommits/autoscaler/Readme.md

 - Configurable settings for target CPU usage, polling interval, and minimum replicas.

 ## Installation & Running the app
-1. Clone the repository.
+1. Clone the repository at https://github.com/shubhamcommits/autoscaler
-2. Grant permission to both of the darwin files like this -  `sudo chmod +x ./scaleit-darwin-amd64`
+2. Grant permission to both of the darwin files that came over email like this -  `sudo chmod +x ./scaleit-darwin-amd64`
 3. Execute the files using the terminal to spin up application at port 8123 - `./scaleit-darwin-amd64`
 2. Make sure we have `.env` file in the root of your repository to start our autoscaler
 2. Install dependencies using npm: